MSS 03210 ix.JPG

 Conserving and digitising the rare manuscripts in the Ruskin Collection

-An urgent challenge for the Guild, and for the Ruskin Collection's custodians Sheffield Museums Trust, is the condition and presentation of the collection of rare and precious illuminated manuscripts.
+An urgent challenge for the Guild, and for the Ruskin Collection's custodians Sheffield Museums Trust, is the condition and presentation of the collection of 12 rare and precious illuminated manuscripts, five of which are illustrated below.
 Each item requires specialist conservation care to ensure its condition remains stable, or can be improved, for the long term, and digitisation is essential if we want to be able to share the full glory of these fragile objects with visitors, without causing them harm.
-As part of our commitment to good stewardship of our assets, the Guild has therefore undertaken to launch an Appeal to solicit funds that can go towards making this exciting project a reality.
-We anticipate that this will be launched in late 2023, and via social media and newsletters we will then share further information about this work.
-More soon!
+As part of our commitment to good stewardship of our assets, the Guild will be looking to solicit funds that can go towards making this exciting project a reality.
+We will share further information about this work as it happens.

 MSS 03210 i.JPG